Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Experiment

 The proposed method is applied to real-world data, where the true model is unknown.
-This allowed us to investigate the impacts of specific variables, evaluate their practicality, and examine their potential applications in practical scenarios.
+This allowed us to investigate the impacts of specific variables, evaluate their {applicability}, and examine their potential applications in practical scenarios. {Academic achievement is shaped by a complex combination of interventions, with likely nonlinear thresholds and interaction effects (e.g., the benefit of individual educational support may depend on whether a student already records study time).
+Black-box models such as RF and MLP can capture these dependencies that a linear model cannot, motivating the need for CE methods to interpret their recommendations.}

 Following is an overview of the data.
 The purpose of this survey was to investigate the factors influencing academic achievement among Japanese high school students.
 The survey was conducted in February 2022.
 The survey was conducted on 500 subjects (males and females aged 15 to 18) throughout Japan.
 The survey method was an Internet survey, and the sample was collected so that the sex and age ratios matched those of the national census.
-The specific survey item was academic achievement (deviation value); in Japanese educational assessments, the deviation value is commonly used to standardize scores, sex, age, and intervention (19 types) (See Appendix), using academic achievement as the target variable ($\mathcal{Y}$) and other items as features (sex, age, $T_1$, ..., $T_{19}$).
+Academic achievement was measured on a 14-level self-reported ordinal scale corresponding to ranges of the deviation value (a standardized score commonly used in Japanese educational assessments); each level was converted to the midpoint of its deviation-value range (e.g., level~6 $\to$ 47.5) to yield a continuous target variable $\mathcal{Y}$.
+The remaining items---sex, age, and 19 intervention types ($T_1$, \dots, $T_{19}$)---were used as features.

+{The 19 interventions $T_1$--$T_{19}$ are originally binary (0: not experienced, 1: experienced).
+For the optimization, these are relaxed to continuous values in $[0, 1]$, bounded by the inequality constraints $g_j$, so the optimizer never produces values outside $[0, 1]$.
+The optimized continuous values are retained as-is.
+Fractional values obtained by continuous relaxation may be interpreted as indicating the strength of interventions at the individual level or probabilistic interventions at the population level.
+Age and Sex are treated as fixed (equality constraint; no change is permitted).}